nosliwmichael/spring-boot-microservice/collections/_getting-started/setting-up-workspace-eclipse.md

 1. You have basic knowledge of web development.
 2. You are familiar with Git, Java (Spring), and Maven.
-3. You are using the [Eclipse IDE for Enterprise](https://www.eclipse.org/){:target="_blank"}.
+3. You are using [Eclipse IDE for Enterprise](https://www.eclipse.org/){:target="_blank"}.

-**Note:** Non Enterprise editions do not support JavaEE.
+**Note:** Non-Enterprise IDEs do not support JavaEE.
 This may cause you to experience ClassNotFound exceptions when attempting to run spring boot applications that use the spring-boot-starter-tomcat dependency with a provided scope.
 If that's the case, either change the scope to compile (not recommended) or run your own tomcat server.

 ## Installation